dmwit/vim-yard/README.md

 Every time you start editing a new file, **yard** will search up the directory tree for a file named `.yard`.
-The first one it finds will be subjected to a security check, then `:source`d if it passes the check.
+The first one it finds will be subjected to a security check.
+If the check passes, the file will be `:source`d and its name placed in `b:yard_rc` (to aid in editing the rc file).
 If a `.yard` file is found, but it does not pass the check, an error explaining how to review and whitelist the file will be printed.